DeepDoge/dweb-forum/README.md

 ![](https://bafybeib7nnvsb6xn5xaqmic75ud6efvdxuct77zl254e3wbkj2xxzgklku.ipfs.infura-ipfs.io)

 # Be aware
 Only working on Chrome atm and not gonna fix it because this project will become obsolute.
-I'm gonna make a new one with a new stack.
+I'm gonna make a new one with a new stack that will be on Ethereum and not Polygon